 The course syllabus is subject to change at the discretion of the instructors, notification will take place via electronic communication.

 Topical Outline

-1 opieur outine

-Date Topic Assignments
+Date Торіс Assignments

-September 2 Introductions Course Syllabus and Directives
+Jan 20 th Introductions Course Syllabus and Directives

 Course Overview Blackboard

-Foundational Concepts of Nursing in the
+Foundational Concepts of Nursing in the S & L Ch.

-Community:

-Community-Oriented Nursing S & L Ch.
 1

-Community-Based Nursing

-Community Assessment and Evaluation S & L Ch.
+Community: S & L Ch.
 12